-Saint Louis Zoo Six sections encompass a wide range of environments, including the subantarctic and tropical rainforests.
-Highlights include River’s Edge—a spacious home for Asian and African animals with underwater viewing of hippos.
+Saint Louis Zoo Six zones encompass a wide range of environments, including Sea Lion Sound, a butterfly garden and a Caribbean Cove.
+The River’s Edge is popular for its Asian and African animals and underwater viewing of hippos.
 (314) 781-0900; stlzoo.org

-The Jewel Box Fifty-foot-tall glass walls open to floral displays in this greenhouse, known for its fountain.
+The Jewel Box Fifty-foot-tall glass walls open to floral displays in this greenhouse known for its fountain.
 Free on Mondays and Tuesday until noon.
 (314) 531-0080; stlouis-mo.gov

 Blueberry Hill Hickory-seasoned burgers, 18 draught taps and 62 bottled beers draw crowds to this popular club in the Delmar Loop.
-Rock ’n’ roll star Chuck Berry plays once a month.
+Hit the jukebox for a familiar tune, or wait for rock ’n’ roll star Chuck Berry—he plays here once a month.
 (314) 727-4444; blueberryhill.com

 The Muny This theater stages outdoor musical productions in Forest Park.
-The 2014 summer season includes Broadway hits The Gershwin’s Porgy and Bess, Grease, Tarzan and Spamalot.
+The 2015 summer season includes My Fair Lady, Grease, Hairspray and Beauty and the Beast.
 (314) 361-1900; muny.org